Theomat/rtsm/README.md

 The goal is to minimise a test set while keeping the discriminating power of the test set.
 Here a test is an instance on which performances can be measured for a variant.
-A variant is an instance of a program, it can be different algorithms or different versiosn of the smae algorithms for example with different parameters.
+A variant is an instance of a program, it can be different algorithms or different versions of the same algorithms with different parameters  for example.
 Our tool takes as input a performance matrix of these variants on the set of tests.
-Then we choose the prediction model to be used (can be none), using a prediction model reduces a bit Generalizability but enables a better minimisation.
-In practice, using a linear model enables enormous gain at little cost.
 Then our tool produces the subset of tests you need to keep the discriminative power of your tests.

 In other words, it can be used to minimise benchmarks, to study variability of software, etc.